JSON Configuration¶

 Configuration Keys¶

-Core but optional settings define fundamental aspects of AIS-catcher's operation.
+General (mostly optional) settings define fundamental aspects of AIS-catcher's operation.

 | Key | Type | Description | Documentation |